 - Need help packing for your trip?
 Here’s our preferred gear list for camping.

-- Here are 9 campsites on the Ring Road to help you get inspired
+- Want to narrow down your choices?
+Here are 9 campsites on the Ring Road to help you get inspired.

 * * *

 Have you gone to any of these campsites in Iceland?
 If so, where was your favorite campsite?
 Share your tips in the comments.